IBM/trusted-service-identity/examples/vault-plugin/README.md

 ```

 ### Start the Vault client
+To start Vault client you don't need to be Vault admin (as above).
+You only need
+access to the cluster (`KUBECONFIG`).
 The vault client must be started in the cluster that has Trusted Identity installed.
 Using provided template [../vault-client/vault-cli.template.yaml](../vault-client/vault-cli.template.yaml),
 build the deployment file `vault-cli.yaml`, using the Vault remote address (e.g.